 3. Call ahead to ask if you need to bring in a stool sample for examination of intestinal parasites.

-4. If you have inoculation records from your earlier vet.
+4. If you have shot records from your earlier vet.

 5. Ask for the latest flea and tick prevention and control programs.